Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 8. Enter the following information:
    * Select your version of dbt as 1.6 or higher
-   * Enter your environment id
+   * Enter your Environment ID
    * Enter your service or personal token
    * Make sure to click on the **Use <Constant name="semantic_layer" />** toggle.
 This way, all queries are routed through dbt.
    * Click **Create connection** in the bottom right corner.